operately/operately/docs/permission.md

 - **Public Visitor**: Anyone on the internet with access to public resources.

-To organize access to information to these Operately uses the combination of visibility and access levels on resources.
+To organize access to information to these Operately uses the combination of privacy and access levels on resources.

 Access Levels: